-Available smoked meats include St Louis cut pork spare ribs, pulled pork, sliced brisket, pulled chicken (no quarter or half chickens), burnt ends and kielbasa.
+Available smoked meats include St Louis cut pork spare ribs, pulled pork, sliced brisket, pulled chicken (no quarter or half chickens), burnt ends and house cured pork belly.
 Turkey legs have been discontinued.
-Ribs are offered as half racks or full racks; boneless meats are priced by the pound, ordered in half pound increments.
-Appetizers include chili, wings, rings, grits sticks and three different salads.
-For sandwiches, there are the standard smoked boneless meats plus a burger, a veggie burger and an oyster po' boy.
+Ribs are offered as half racks only; the boneless meats are priced by the pound, ordered in half pound increments.
+Appetizers include wings, rings, grits sticks, fried pickles, chips and salsa, blue cheese stuffed meatballs, spinach and artichoke dip, poutine and three different salads.
+For sandwiches, there are the standard smoked boneless meats plus a brisket Reuben, a few burgers, a veggie burger, a chicken BLT and an oyster po' boy.

 well seasoned was obvious even before first bite.

 (Disclaimer: none of the onion ring photos I took do them justice; they

 even appear to be a different breed altogether.)
 All of those attributes